cpacker/MemGPT/memgpt/local_llm/README.md

 Note: for this to work, the endpoint MUST support function calls.
 As of 10/22/2023, most ChatCompletion endpoints do NOT support function calls, so if you want to play with MemGPT and open models, follow the instructions below.

+## Integrating a function-call finetuned LLM with MemGPT

 **If you have a hosted local model that is function-call finetuned**:
   - implement a wrapper class for that model
     - the wrapper class needs to implement two functions: